Lightning Safety Tips: How to Stay Safe Until the Last Rumble of Thunder

-- NO PLACE outside is safe when thunderstorms are in the area!!
+- NO PLACE outside is safe when thunderstorms are in the area.

 - If you hear thunder, lightning is close enough to strike you.

-- When you hear thunder, immediately move to safe shelter: a substantial building with electricity or plumbing or an enclosed, metal-topped vehicle with windows up.
+- When you hear thunder roar, immediately move to a safe shelter.
+Either a sturdy building with electricity or plumbing or an enclosed, metal-topped vehicle with the windows up.

-- Stay in safe shelter at least 30 minutes after you hear the last sound of thunder.
+- Stay in a safe shelter until at least 30 minutes after the last rumble of thunder.

-- Stay off corded phones, computers and other electrical equipment that put you in direct contact with electricity.
+- Stay off corded phones, computers and other electrical equipment that puts you in direct contact with electricity.

-- Avoid plumbing, including sinks, baths and faucets.
+- Avoid plumbing, including sinks, baths, and faucets.

 - Stay away from windows and doors, and stay off porches.

 - Do not lie on concrete floors, and do not lean against concrete walls.